Rank | Picture | Name | Rating | Shop |

 It offers 100% UV protection and comes in a variety of sizes with almost 7 feet of clearance.

 - Dimensions: 53 sq.
-Feet growing space and 6.8′ Of head room
+Feet growing space and almost 7 feet of headroom

 - Shipping: Free